Holbein's Folly

 What We Do

-Imagine a big, creaky, rambling house, stuffed full of books and periodicals and furniture to sprawl on and lamps to read by and tables to gather at and an espresso machine that costs about two thousand dollars and people thinking and talking about everything under the sun.
+Imagine a big, creaky, rambling house, stuffed full of books and periodicals and furniture to sprawl on and lamps to read by and tables to gather at and a powerful and expensive espresso machine and people thinking and talking about everything under the sun.
 In a perfect world, that is what the Andreas Center would be.
 (And there would be places like it everywhere.)
-But it isn’t a perfect world.
-Therefore we do what we can without having everything we imagine.

 Who Is Andreas?

-Home | Articles | Calendar | Andreas Project | About Us | Contact Us
+Home | About Us | Contact Us